getgrav/grav-learn/pages/07.cli-console/03.grav-cli-gpm/docs.md

 The repository itself gets cached locally, on the Grav instance machine running the command, for 24 hours.
 Any further request after the cache has been generated will not contact the **GetGrav.org** server, but rather serve from the locally-stored repository.
 This approach guarantees a much quicker response.

 Most of the commands (listed below) come with the option `--force (-f)` which allows the forcing a re-fetch of the repository.
-This could be extremely useful in the event an update is known to be out there and the user doesn't want to wait a full 24 hour cycle before the cache gets cleared.
+This could be extremely useful in the event an update is known to be out there and the user doesn't want to wait a full 24-hour cycle before the cache gets cleared.

 ## Commands

 Below, we have broken down all of the commands available for _GPM_.
-To run a command, launch your favorite terminal app and from within the root of your Grav instance you can type `bin/gpm <command>`.
+To run a command, launch your favorite terminal app and from within the root of your Grav instance, you can type `bin/gpm <command>`.

 ## Index